Highley: Culture and community

-Highley houses the Severn Centre,a sports and leisure complex complete with heated lido (open-air swimming pool) that also includes the local library, football ground and cricket pitch.
+Highley houses the Severn Centre, a sports and leisure complex complete with heated lido (open-air swimming pool) that also includes the local library, football ground and cricket pitch.
 (Latter frequently used to exercise dogs despite dogs being banned.)
 There is also a Country Park, the sculpture trail plus several restaurants and pubs.
-A Steam Heritage Centre has been proposed.

 Highley Colliery Brass Band

-The Highley Colliery Brass Band is a local brass band which existed from the turn of the 19th Century until the closure of the colliery in 1969.
+The Highley Colliery Brass Band is a local brass band which first existed from the turn of the 19th century until the closure of the colliery in 1969.
 It reformed in 1993 when a handful of brass band musicians met at the Bache Public House in Highley.
-The band adopted regular rehearsals, meeting every Wednesday and Sunday night at the Bache Arms.
-Member numbers grew, and under the baton of Ray Millichamp the Band began performances under the name of Highley Band.
-In 2000 to coincide with the new uniform, the band adopted the now familiar Pit Head Wheel emblem and renamed the band to Highley Colliery Band, to reflect the mining heritage of its home village.
+Member numbers grew, and under the baton of Ray Millichamp the band began performances under the name of Highley Band.
+In 2000, to coincide with the new uniform, the band adopted a Pit Head Wheel emblem and was renamed Highley Colliery Band, to reflect the mining heritage of its home village.

-The band sees itself as a social group as well as a musical organisation.
-The band has members of all ages, young and old.
-The younger members especially are encouraged to take their music grades, and endeavours to enhance every player's musical ability and enjoyment.
-The band performs at fetes, parks and concerts throughout the country.
-The band used to rehearse at the Castle Inn until it closed every Wednesday and Sunday.